 You can easily fill up your whole day here with plenty of stuff to see.
 Just be sure to pack a lunch with you and plenty of water!
 There are no food stands in the park.

-Ok, so you may have to count an extra day or two for travel in this itinerary, so for our trip it was more like 13 days with 2 days travel time, but that also depends on the flights you get, and how long it takes you to get to Las Vegas.
+Ok, so you may have to count an extra day or two for travel in this itinerary.
+For our trip it was 13 days with 2 days travel, but that also depends on the flights you get, and how long it takes you to get to Las Vegas.
 If you’re from the East coast and you catch an early flight, you can definitely do the drive from Las Vegas to Williams on day one.

 All said and done, this was a great trip, and I’d do it again any time!
 I hope these details can help you out planning your own trip 🙂